mosaicml/composer/composer/algorithms/alibi/README.md

 [*Train Short, Test Long: Attention with Linear Biases Enables Input Length Extrapolation*](https://openreview.net/forum?id=R8sQPpGCv0) by Ofir Press, Noah A. Smith, and Mike Lewis.
 Published in ICLR 2022.

-*The Composer implementation of this method and the accompanying documentation were produced by Matthew Leavitt at MosaicML.*
+*The Composer implementation of this method and the accompanying documentation were produced by Matthew Leavitt and Alex Trott at MosaicML.*